 Next to AirPods or AirPods Pro in Bluetooth settings, tap on About (the blue "i" icon).

-Apple is now releasing beta firmware updates for Apple Developer Program members, offering a sneak peek at new features.
+Apple released beta firmware updates for Apple Developer Program (opens in new tab) members, offering a sneak peek at new features.
 This gives us an idea of what to expect, along with how soon we'll see an update to all users.

 However, there are a number of steps to install the beta firmware.
 AirPods Pro owners interested in downloading pre-release firmware should know there is no way to switch back to a previous version of the AirPods firmware.
 Regular users should wait for the next non-beta update to roll out.